 Origins of the Tribe

-The general name “Bakossi has come to refer to the people on the immediate western and eastern slopes of Mount Mwanenguba and Mount Kupe who share Ngoe as a common ancestor.
-According to oral tradition, Ngoe is said to have “appeared on Mwanenguba Mountain.”
-He and his wife settled on the western slopes at Mwekan and had many children, the number and birth order differing according to oral traditions of the various clans.
-From these slopes their offspring migrated to different areas.
-However, two sons, Anngoe (Nninong) and Ngemengoe (Bangem), remained with their father in the north.
+The term "Bakossi" collectively refers to the inhabitants of the immediate western and eastern slopes of Mount Mwanenguba and Mount Kupe, who acknowledge Ngoe as their common ancestor.
+Oral traditions assert that Ngoe "emerged on Mwanenguba Mountain" and, along with his wife, established a settlement on the western slopes at Mwekan.
+They had numerous children; however, the precise number and birth order vary across the oral traditions of different clans.
+From these slopes, their descendants subsequently migrated to various regions, although two sons, Anngoe (Nninong) and Ngemengoe (Bangem), remained with their father in the northern territory.

-One son, Asomengo, was prompted by a family clash to move southward, occupying land which stretched from a little south of Muambong to the Ngomelenge (Efoto) River (near Mambanda), and from Mount Kupe in the east to the Mungo River in the west.
-Some of Asomengo’s children, however, remained north.
-Over time, some lines of descendants aligned themselves with Anongoe’s children (Nninong) at Elom, becoming the “Elom-e-Nninong.”
-The others who insisted on their original identity became known as “Elom-e-Muetan.”
+An internal family dispute led Asomengo, one of the sons, to move south.
+He claimed land stretching from just south of Muambong to the Ngomelenge (Efoto) River (near Mambanda), and from Mount Kupe in the east to the Mungo River in the west.
+Despite this, some of Asomengo’s descendants stayed in the north.
+Over time, some branches of this lineage allied with Anongoe’s children (Nninong) at Elom, becoming known as the “Elom-e-Nninong.”
+The remaining descendants, who kept their original identity, were called “Elom-e-Muetan.”

-As early as 1936 the setting up of a combined appeals court set the stage for the unity of at least some of the sons of Ngoe under a single administration.
-In 1953, all of Bakossi came together under one indigenous authority known as Kumba Eastern Area Federation.
-In 1963, the “Bangem” District was created incorporating all of Bakossi, but in 1968 this was split into Bangem (Northern Bakossi) and Tombel (Southern Bakossi).
-In 1977, the common Bakossi Council for these two areas was also split into Bangem (Northern Bakossi) and Tombel (Southern Bakossi).
+As early as 1936, the establishment of a combined appeals court laid the groundwork for the unification of at least some of Ngoe's descendants under a single administration.
+In 1953, all of Bakossi converged under a singular indigenous authority, known as the Kumba Eastern Area Federation.
+In 1963, the “Bangem” District was constituted, encompassing the entirety of Bakossi; however, in 1968, this was bifurcated into Bangem (Northern Bakossi) and Tombel (Southern Bakossi).
+In 1977, the common Bakossi Council for these two areas was similarly divided into Bangem (Northern Bakossi) and Tombel (Southern Bakossi).

 Reference: The Tradition of a People: Bakossi by Edjedepang-Koge (1986)